 For GP or dental records, ask the manager of the surgery or practice, how to make the request.

-If you need assistance in completing forms because of illness, disability, or language issues, or you want advice about a denied request, please contact the Healthwatch Reading advocacy hub.
+If you need assistance in completing forms because of illness, disability, or language issues, or you want advice about a denied request, please contact our Advocacy Hub.

 You can check whether your NHS treatment or medication follows national or local guidelines, to help you decide if you have any grounds for a complaint.
 These guidelines are drawn up after experts have checked all the available clinical evidence about how good treatments are.
 Some guidelines will also be based on funding decisions.